DUTCH OVEN BREAD a.k.a. EZ BREAD

 If you want to serve yourself fresh bread in the morning, you don’t have to wake up at 3 AM to have fresh bread by 7 AM.
 Simply get the bread dough ready the night before and instead of warm water, you use cold water.
 Cold water will slow the process of yeasts to rise and the dough will take more time to rise.
 Leave the dough rest on the kitchen counter, top covered with plastic food wrap.
 You can leave the dough resting for up to 12 hours, or more.

-Last advice, measure the temperature of the water, because if you add boiling water, which happened to me first time making this bread.
-The mixture became crumbly and lumpy, the dough will be way too sticky and not possible to work with.
+Last advice, measure the temperature of the water with food thermometer, because if you add boiling water, which happened to me first time making this bread, the mixture becomes crumbly and lumpy, the dough will be way too sticky and not possible to work with.
+Plus you will kill the yeast.
+Yeast likes warm water, not boiling water.

-Colder water then will slow the process of rising, so make sure the temperature is right.
-But if you do not mind letting your dough rise overnight, then add cold water.
+Cooler water is ok, but it will slow the process of rising.
+Make sure the temperature is exactly as written in the recipe below.
+But if you do not mind letting your dough rise overnight, then cold water would be alright.
 You can let rise the dough up to 12 hours, then it starts to ferment and it will become a starter for sourdough.

-For the measurement of salt and yeast; doesn’t need to be exact, at this point the dough is very forgiving.
-If you allow the dough rise for more the 3 hours, which is the minimum, the dough will get time to process the gluten and more bubbles will be created.
+For the measurement of the yeast doesn’t need to be precise as the water temperature, at this point the dough is very forgiving, if you would add little more of instant yeast.
+If you allow the dough rise for more the 3 hours, which is the minimum, the dough will have time to process the gluten and more bubbles will be created.
 Your dough will be fluffier and will have plenty of little holes.

 You can add to a bread dough some seeds, such as sesame seeds, cumin or carvi seeds are great as well, sunflower seeds.
 You may completely change the recipe with adding some sugar and adding raisins to the dough, this will make sweet bread.
 I once added chocolate chips, and it was so yummy 😋 .
 There are endless varieties, that you can try with this dutch oven ez bread.
 I even have video on YouTube, where I can guide you step by step, how to make this ez bread.
 In my video I am using half of all ingredients, because at that time my Dutch oven was pretty small 😋